 (ii) an analysis that the distribution of benefits and reductions of burdens have accrued or will reasonably accrue to intended customers, including highly impacted communities and vulnerable populations;

-(e) Provide a description of the utility’s equity advisory group process, customer engagement and outcomes, and how the utility’s efforts are consistent with the requirements in WAC 480-100-655 for the development or update of customer benefit indicators related to WAC 480-100-610(4)(c);
+(g) Provide a description of the utility’s equity advisory group process, customer engagement and outcomes, and how the utility’s efforts are consistent with the requirements in WAC 480-100-655 for the development or update of customer benefit indicators related to WAC 480-100-610(4)(c);

-(f) Include the actual incremental cost of compliance as required in WAC 480-100-660(5);
+(h) Include the actual incremental cost of compliance as required in WAC 480-100-660(5);

-(g) Include all of the information found in the annual progress report as described in subsection 3 of this section for the fourth year of the CEIP;
+(i) Include all of the information found in the annual progress report as described in subsection 4 of this section for the fourth year of the CEIP;

-(h) Include a summary of the data in the annual progress reports described in subsection 3 of this section;
+(j) Include a summary of the data in the annual progress reports described in subsection 4 of this section;

-(i) Document the use of any alternative compliance options as described in RCW 19.405.040(1)(b), or any request for a temporary exemption per RCW 19.405.090(3);
+(k) Document the use of any alternative compliance options as described in RCW 19.405.040(1)(b), or any request for a temporary exemption per RCW 19.405.090(3);

-(j) A description of the public participation opportunities the utility provided and the feedback the utility received during the implementation period, including whether and how public participation influenced the utility’s decisions and actions; and
+(l) A description of the public participation opportunities the utility provided and the feedback the utility received during the implementation period, including whether and how public participation influenced the utility’s decisions and actions; and

-(k) Include the data input files made available to the commission in native format and in an easily accessible format as an appendix.
+(m) Include the data input files made available to the commission in native format and in an easily accessible format as an appendix.

-(2) Clean Energy Compliance Report Review Process.
+(3) Clean Energy Compliance Report Review Process.